LincolnUniLTL/LTLstats/README.md

 Caveat emptor
 -------------

+An important limitation is that LTLstats doesn't currently deal with resumption tokens of any kind, or give you any warning that the results are incomplete...

 The environment this was written for requires backslashes for filepaths eg
 `$filepath = dirname(__FILE__) . '\\cache\\\\' . $filename;`